Soccer-Mbappe tells PSG he will not renew contract in 2024 - L'Equipe | Sports-Games

 Mbappe, one of the game's finest talents who burst onto the scene as a teenager, has won five Ligue 1 titles with PSG but the Champions League trophy has remained out of reach.
 PSG signed Mbappe from AS Monaco in 2017 in a deal reported to be around 180 million euros, making him the world's second-most expensive signing after Neymar, who joined them from Barcelona for 222 million euros.

-Mbappe was widely tipped to join Real Madrid last season but rejected a move to Spain to sign a contract extension with PSG.
-The 24-year-old has long been admired by Real, who had a bid reported to be as high as 200 million euros ($215.50 million) turned down in 2021.

-Real, who have already agreed a deal to sign England midfielder Jude Bellingham from Borussia Dortmund, could step up their interest in Mbappe following striker Karim Benzema's move to Al-Ittihad in Saudi Arabia.
-Mbappe, one of the game's finest talents who burst onto the scene as a teenager, has won five Ligue 1 titles with PSG but the Champions League trophy has remained out of reach.

-He was named France captain after leading them to a second straight World Cup final in December, where he netted a hat-trick against Argentina before losing on penalties. ($1 = 0.9281 euros)
+Mbappe became PSG's all-time top scorer after netting 41 goals in 43 games in all competitions and helped the capital club win a record 11th French title.
+He was named France captain after leading them to a second straight World Cup final in December, where he netted a hat-trick against Argentina before losing on penalties. ($1 = 0.9281 euros) ($1 = 0.9265 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)